LANL-Seismoacoustics/infraGA/doc/source/quickstart.rst

     Calculating ray paths: (39, 42) degrees inclination range, 177 degrees azimuth.
     Calculating ray paths: (42.5, 45) degrees inclination range, 177 degrees azimuth.

-Note that this simulation didn't create a new ToyAtmo.raypaths.dat file because the OpenMPI methods default to not writing ray paths (this is done because it's assumed that the methods are used for large simulation runs).
+Note that this simulation didn't create a new ToyAtmo.raypaths.dat file because the OpenMPI methods default to not writing ray paths.
+This is done because it's assumed that the methods are used for large simulation runs.

 **Visualizing the Results**

-The *infraga* plotting methods include a function that utilized the `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_.` mapping methods to draw arrival information onto a regional map.
+The *infraga* plotting methods include a function that utilized the `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_ mapping methods to draw arrival information onto a regional map.
 This can be access using,

   .. code:: none

     infraga plot map --arrivals ToyAtmo.arrivals.dat --plot-option amplitude

-In this case, the plot option specified 'amplitude' and the arrival amplitude (relative to 1 km from the source) is visualized showing several regions of ensonification.
+In this case, the plot option specified 'amplitude' and the arrival power (squared amplitude, relative to 1 km from the source) is visualized showing several regions of ensonification.

   .. image:: _static/_images/map-amplitude.png
       :width: 1200px